shinesolutions/sitechecker-slackbot/README.md

 This project is a submission to [AWS Serverless Chatbot Competition 2016](https://awschatbot.devpost.com/).

-SiteChecker Slackbot radar icon made by [Trinh Ho](http://www.flaticon.com/authors/trinh-ho) from [www.flaticon.com](http://www.flaticon.com) is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/)
+SiteChecker radar icon made by [Trinh Ho](http://www.flaticon.com/authors/trinh-ho) from [www.flaticon.com](http://www.flaticon.com) is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/)